fflch/etl/README.eng.md

 ## 🗒️ Description

 ETL-FFLCH is a tool designed to streamline Replicado USP data by transforming and reorganizing it into a more accessible and practical data source.
-It (efficiently, hopefully) extracts, transforms, and loads data that is useful to FFLCH into a simplified and redundant database.
+It (efficiently, hopefully) extracts, transforms, and loads data that is useful to FFLCH into a highly denormalized and simplified database.
 Originally designed to improve data usability and reduce errors associated with the intricateness of Replicado USP, ETL-FFLCH now has its streamlined data publicly available through [FFLCH API](https://api.fflch.usp.br), making our faculty's data easily accessible and integrable for anyone.

 #### 🌟 Core Benefits